alea12/benchmark_email/README.md

 # BenchmarkEmail

 Ruby client to interact with Benchmark Email API v3.
+This gem is heavily under construction and supports only limited endpoints of [Benchmark Email API](https://developer.benchmarkemail.com/).
+Your help is always welcome 😍

 ## Installation